Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 Next, from Fabric C cut 2 more squares the same size (Column D).

-Make your half square triangles (HSTs) using one square each of Fabrics A and B. (Step by step photos were shown in Lesson 1 - Hourglass Blocks.)
+Make your half square triangles (HSTs) using one square each of Fabrics A and B. (Step by step photos are shown in Lesson 1 - Hourglass Blocks.)

 (1a) Place one Fabric A square right side up and place one Fabric B square right side down on top of it.
 Use a pencil to draw a diagonal line from one corner to corner on the wrong side of the Fabric B square.